0x26res/olympus/README.md

 * State machine for elements, add failure, how to propagate
 * Fault tolerance
 * Add examples and FAQ to doc
+* Add Meta entities: store the new & deleted elements
+* One cycle for creation, one cycle for updates?